vbaconnet-ledger/developer-portal/_docs/nano-app/functional-requirements.md

 If blind signing is implemented, it must be off by default.

 You can find implementation example inside [Ethereum](https://github.com/LedgerHQ/app-ethereum), [Solana](https://github.com/LedgerHQ/app-solana) or [Elrond](https://github.com/LedgerHQ/app-elrond) code base.

-## Wallet requirements

-The wallet must give an option to verify the receiving address on the Nano device.
-It should also have an affiliate link next connect with ledger option

 ## Smart contracts & token support